GOTAM672/BashScripting/README.md

 ```

-## Until Loop
+### Until Loop

-In until loop, commands are executed when conditions are false.
+In until loop, commands are executed when conditions are FALSE.

 ```bash
 #! /bin/bash